westonruter/speculative-loading-admin/README.md

 # Speculative Loading Admin

-Adds Speculation Rules to the WP Admin for prerendering links with moderate eagerness in the Admin Bar and Admin Menu.
+Adds speculative loading to the WP Admin for prerendering links with moderate eagerness in the Admin Bar and Admin Menu.
 Use at your own risk.

 **Contributors:** [westonruter](https://profile.wordpress.org/westonruter)
 **Tags:**         performance